babel/babel/README.md

   either 3, 5, or 6.
 This influences support for strict mode, the set of reserved words, and support for new syntax features.
 Default is 5.

-- **strictSemicolons**: If `true`, prevents the parser from doing automatic semicolon insertion, and statements that do not end with a semicolon will generate an error.
-Defaults to `false`.
+- **onInsertedSemicolon**: If given a callback, that callback will be called whenever a missing semicolon is inserted by the parser.
+The callback will be given the character offset of the point where the semicolon is inserted as argument, and if `locations` is on, also a `{line, column}` object representing this position.

-- **allowTrailingCommas**: If `false`, the parser will not allow trailing commas in array and object literals.
-Default is `true`.
+- **onTrailingComma**: Like `onInsertedSemicolon`, but for trailing commas.

 - **forbidReserved**: If `true`, using a reserved word will generate an error.
 Defaults to `false`.
 When given the value `"everywhere"`,